🇨🇳 中文

 ...

-What you gained: AI working on an isolated Git branch, following specs, with TDD enforcement.
-If it goes wrong, discard the branch — your main code is untouched.
+What you gained: AI working on an isolated branch (via Superpowers’ using-git-worktrees skill — note this belongs to Superpowers, not OpenSpec, so /opsx:apply will only open a worktree if your CLAUDE.md tells it to), following specs, with TDD enforcement.
+If it goes wrong, discard the worktree — your main code is untouched.
 Wall 2 solved.

 3.4 Verify + Archive